-Merriam-Webster defines hazards as “sources of danger,” and employers must be able to identify them to reduce the risk of injuries and fatalities.
+Merriam-Webster defines hazards as “sources of danger,” and employers must be adept at hazard identification to reduce the risk of injuries and fatalities.
 They do this by implementing control measures that either minimize the dangers or eliminate them altogether.

 Oftentimes, the process of hazard identification can be overwhelming and difficult but there are certain steps that you can take to simplify the process.
 Let’s break down each of the steps.